alibarisoztekin/jdoku/README.md

  - As a user, I'd like be able to play the game with keyboard and mouse
  - As a user, I'd like to be able to save my progress and load saved game on start.

+-*Phase 4:*
+- Task 2: Robust design of Board class, constructor throws BoardException if .txt File within name specification is not found

+    { additionally Driver interface provides decoupling of UI logic and instantion with start()}